File your taxes for Free with TurboTax Free Edition and get maximum refund guaranteed now.

 Carry-over $500 from last year’s Health Care FSAs: You can carry over $500 from your last year’s unused balance for health care Flexible Spending accounts (FSAs).
 This new deal is applicable, if you choose instead of having a grace period to use up your unused balance from the previous year.
 In other words, either you get the $500 or you get the grace period, but never both.
 To know what your company offers, contact your Employee Benefits Department.
 March 15 is the last date to use up your unused balance, if that is your company’s policy.

-Annual Fee applies to Health Insurance providers: The annual flat fee for the health insurance industry, which is $8 billion for 2014, will be allocated based on the health care provider’s market.
+Annual Fee applies to Health Insurance providers: The annual flat fee for the health insurance industry, which was $8 billion last year will be allocated based on the health care provider’s market.
 The fee is not applicable to those companies whose net premium is $25 million or less.

 FATCA Implementation: Chapter 4 of the Code requires withholding of 30% of certain payments to a Foreign Financial Institution (FFI) unless there is an agreement between the IRS and the FFI to report certain information regarding U.S. accounts.
 FFI are also required to report payments made under FATCA and electronically file forms 1042-S.